What is a compost bin?

 - Fruit and vegetable scraps, including eggshells

-- Brown paper scraps (such as unwaxed cardboard, newspaper, paper towels, coffee filter paper)
+- Paper waste (such as unwaxed cardboard, newspaper, paper towels, coffee filter paper)

 - Coffee grounds and tea bags